Fenris42/CC-Mine/README.md

 ## Features:
 - Mines in a 3x3 pattern
 - Ore blocks on tunnel walls are oportunistically mined
-- Places torche every 10 blocks
+- Places torch every 10 blocks
 - Return to start position
 - Flooding detection
 - Configurable junk filtering from inventory